-Jim Minor wrote about the video “Just Me and My Vibrato” :
+Jim Minor wrote about “Just Me and My Vibrato” :

 Thanks a Lot!
 Excellent explanation, Im a violin teacher, this technique really helped me understand another view